 PostgreSQL has different instance types in which there are different types of buffers.
 Like shared buffers, WAL buffers, and CLOG buffers.
 The main purpose of a buffer is to store the data.
-Similarly, we have a shared buffer in PostgreSQL, and it is used to store data on the server.
-A shared buffer is very fast to read or write data as compared to other buffers.
+Similarly, we have a shared buffer in PostgreSQL, which stores data on the server.
+A shared buffer is faster to read or write data than other buffers.
 Database servers must need buffers to access the data for reading or writing purposes.
 In PostgreSQL, the shared buffer is referred to as shared buffers, and the shared_ buffers parameter controls it.
 A PostgreSQL instance locks the memory used by the shared buffer during its life.
 The shared buffer is accessed by all background servers as well as users.
 In this topic, we are going to learn about PostgreSQL shared_buffer.

-In the above syntax, we use the shared_buffer parameter with the show command.
-The size of the buffer should be 15% to 25% of the total memory of your system’s total RAM.
-For example, if the machine RAM size 32 GB, then the recommended size of the shared_buffers is 8 GB.
+We use the shared_buffer parameter with the show command in the above syntax.
+The buffer size should be 15% to 25% of the total memory of your system’s total RAM.
+For example, if the machine RAM size is 32 GB, then the recommended size of the shared_buffers is 8 GB.

 How shared_buffer function works in PostgreSQL?

 - We must install PostgreSql in your system.

 - We must require a database table to perform the shared_buffer function.

 - Need basic knowledge about the shared_buffer function, which means how it is used.

 - We must require knowledge about joining in PostgreSQL to see relational shared_buffer.

 PostgreSQL has two buffers we call PostgreSQL have their own internal buffers and kernel buffer input and output.
 PostgreSQL uses the shared_buffer; it defines dedicated memory in your system and checks the operating system’s compatibility.

 Let’s see different examples related to the shared_buffer as follows.